amitrawat8/Navigation-architecure/Readme.md

 <!--
   Title: Navigation architecure
-  Description: Stop reloading previous fragment by using Navigation architecure.
+  Description: Stop reloading previous fragment by using Navigation architecure, How to prevent previous fragment to show up after pressing back button using navigation controller?.
   Author: Amit Rawat
   -->

-  Stop reloading previous fragment by using Navigation architecure
+  1.Stop reloading previous fragment by using Navigation architecure 2.Navigation Architecture Fragment Reload Problem solved .

 Ex.
 As if we are moving from List-fragment to back on userDetail Fragment on back pressed no need to reload List-fragment again by using Android Jet Pack and Navigation Architecture